Tarek-Ragab-Abdelal/taskify/README.md

 Notes

 - This project uses Expo for development and testing.
 Use the Expo Go app to quickly test on physical devices.
-- For production builds or native modules, follow Expo documentation for building standalone apps.

-If you'd like, I can also add a short CONTRIBUTING or TESTS section next.